 One Stanford study found that more guns do not mean less crime.
 Overall, the study determined that crime increased by as much as 15 percent in states that passed “right-to-carry” laws.

-For those who do apply for a CCW license, California mandates they get at least 8 hours of training.
+For those who do apply for a CCW license, California mandates they get at least eight hours of training.
 Visalia resident Jim Reeves says that’s not enough.

-“So, to cut my hair somebody needs 3,400 hours of training and experience.
-But to carry a gun around and supposedly defend me in an emergency situation requires eight hours of training?”
+“To cut my hair somebody needs 3,400 hours of training and experience, but to carry a gun around and supposedly defend me in an emergency situation requires eight hours of training?”
 Reeves asks.
 “That doesn't comfort me at all.”

 Boudreaux says more training is a good idea but says he won’t up the number of hours in his county unless the state requires it.
 Boudreaux says Tulare County is home to around ten thousand CCW licenses.